What Part of Speech is “Very”? Rules and Examples

 - That’s the very reason I didn’t go.

-In these phrases, “very” often means exact or precise, giving weight and certainty to the statement.
+In these phrases, “very” often means exact or precise, giving weight and certainty to the statement—a hint of its adjectival use.

 Why is “Very” Important in English?